Inference of Online Newton Methods with Nesterov's Accelerated Sketching: Numerical Experiment

 -0.03cm $\bullet$ \textbf{Mean absolute error.} Compared to exact Newton method ($\tau=\infty$), our inexact Newton method achieves comparable mean absolute errors in both linear and logistic regressions.
-This aligns with the fact that both exhibit $\sqrt{\varphi_t}$-consistent, implying the same leading-order rate for the estimation error.
-Notably, in several linear regression settings (especially when $\Sigma_a$ is Toeplitz or Equi-correlation), our inexact Newton method attains even smaller iterate errors than exact method, with reductions varying $8.8\%$--$37.5\%$ as seen in Table \ref{tab:1}.
+This aligns with the fact that both methods are $\sqrt{\varphi_t}$-consistent, implying the same leading-order rate for the estimation error.
+Therefore, the observed error differences mainly reflect finite-sample and algorithmic effects, rather than a change in the asymptotic order.
+Notably, in several linear regression settings (especially when $\Sigma_a$ is Toeplitz or Equi-correlation), our inexact Newton method attains even smaller iterate errors than the exact method, with reductions varying from $8.8\%$ to $37.5\%$ as reported in Table \ref{tab:1}.

 $\bullet$ \textbf{Statistical efficiency of accelerated vs. exact Newton.}~As shown in Table \ref{tab:1}, in most settings, inexact Newton method yields slightly longer average confidence intervals than exact Newton method.
 This modest inflation is indeed expected, as the additional randomness introduced by the sketching solver can increase the variability of the resulting iterates and, consequently, the estimated asymptotic variance.
+The key point is that this inflation remains modest relative to the computational savings gained by replacing exact Newton solves with accelerated sketching.

 Overall, our inexact Newton method achieves near-nominal coverage, comparable (and in some cases improved) mean absolute errors, and only modest increases in averaged confidence interval length relative to the exact Newton method.
 These results suggest that our inference procedure preserves asymptotic validity, numerical accuracy, and statistical efficiency, while benefiting from faster theoretical convergence (compared to unaccelerated sketching) and lower computational costs (compared to the exact Newton).
 Furthermore, while \citet{Kuang2025Online} employs at least 10 sketching steps to achieve competitive performance in large dimensions, our method attains comparable or even superior results with at most 5 sketching steps.
 This reduction of sketching steps leads to substantial computational savings in practice, highlighting the practical advantages of Nesterov's acceleration for online Newton-based inference.